KrisHorowitz/bookies/README.md

 Run `node server.js` to start local server on [port 3000](http://localhost:3000).

-Copy config.js.example to config.js and fill in your AWS ID, secret and Amazon Associates ID.
+Copy .env.example to .env and fill in your AWS ID, AWS secret and Amazon Associates ID.